 Depending on your circumstances, other tests may be necessary to discover the cause of a balance disorder.
 Blood work, allergy tests, vision tests, and other exams may help rule out causes of imbalance that are unrelated to the vestibular system.

+There are many specialists who may be involved in diagnosing vestibular disorders.
 Generally your primary care physician, ENT, neurotologist or neurologist will refer you to: an audiologist for hearing or balance related testing, a physical therapist for gait or balance related testing, or a radiologist for imaging testing.
 These specialists will send your test results back to your physician with an analysis, and your physician will explain them to you.

 Authors: The Vestibular Disorders Association, with Kelsey Hatton, Au.D., CCC-A